chrisbloom7/dotfiles/readme.md

 Go through the [`.macos`](./.macos) file and adjust the settings to your liking.
 You can find much more settings at [the original script by Mathias Bynens](https://github.com/mathiasbynens/dotfiles/blob/master/.macos) and [Kevin Suttle's macOS Defaults project](https://github.com/kevinSuttle/MacOS-Defaults).

 Check out the [`Brewfile`](./Brewfile) file and adjust the apps you want to install for your machine.
-Use [their search page](https://caskroom.github.io/search) to check if the app you want to install is available.
+Use `brew search` to check if the app you want to install is available.

 Check out the [`aliases.zsh`](./aliases.zsh) file and add your own aliases.
 If you need to tweak your `$PATH` check out the [`path.zsh`](./path.zsh) file.
 These files get loaded in because the `$ZSH_CUSTOM` setting points to the `.dotfiles` directory.
 You can adjust the [`.zshrc`](./.zshrc) file to your liking to tweak your Oh My Zsh setup.
 More info about how to customize Oh My Zsh can be found [here](https://github.com/robbyrussell/oh-my-zsh/wiki/Customization).